ascooke/LiveSplit.Crash/README.md

 - The timer starts automatically when you select New Game from the title screen (**see the deficiencies section below**).
 - The timer splits automatically when you finish a stage and return to a hub.
 - The timer ends automatically when you finish your run (**see the deficiencies section below**).
 - Loads are removed by pausing in-game time (IGT) during loading screens.
-Like the current image-based tool, transition time before the screen is removed (meaning that you'll see your timer jump back a bit the moment the loading screen becomes visible).
+Like the image-based tool, transition time before the screen is removed (meaning that you'll see your timer jump back a bit the moment the loading screen becomes visible).
-- Box count and relic times can optionally be displayed on LiveSplit (**see the deficiencies section below**).
+- Box count and relic times can optionally be displayed within LiveSplit (**see the deficiencies section below**).

 Additional notes:

 - The timer doesn't split when you pause and quit a stage (although IGT is still paused).
-- The timer doesn't split when you game over and reload a stage.
+- The timer doesn't split when you game over and reload a stage (although IGT is still paused).
 - Undoing and skipping splits does not affect autosplitter functionality (so the timer will continue pausing and splitting as appropriate).

 Note that since this autosplitter reads game memory during runtime, it unfortuantely can't be used for console runs.
 If you're running Crash on a console, keep using the image-based version.